 How Are CD Rates Determined?

 The Federal Reserve sets a benchmark federal funds rate — basically, the target rate for financial institutions to borrow and lend each other money.
-This short-term interest rate has increased dramatically in the past few years to slow down inflation.
-In total, the Federal Reserve raised rates 11 times in 15 months.
+This short-term interest rate increased dramatically in the past few years to slow down inflation.

 The Takeaway: Are CDs Worth It Right Now?

-Opening a CD in 2024 may be a good idea if you think CD rates will drop in the next 12-24 months.
-It could pay off to lock in your interest rate before rates drop.
+Opening a CD in 2025 may be a good idea if you think CD rates will continue to drop in the next 12-24 months.
+It could pay off to lock in your interest rate before rates drop lower.

 * Member Share, Member Advantage, or Early Saver savings account required to establish membership; not everyone will qualify.
 An early withdrawal penalty may apply.
 Fees will reduce earnings.